BEACON: Building Emergency Area Communications, Operations, and Networks

-Auxiliary Communications (AuxComm) is the term adopted by the federal Cybersecurity and Infrastructure Security Agency (CISA) to refer to volunteer led backup communications networks.
+Auxiliary Communications (AuxComm) is the term adopted nationally to refer to volunteer led backup communications networks.
 AuxComm has been a component of the National Emergency Communications Plan (NECP) since 2014, and states are asked to adopt AuxComm in their state plans.
 California adopted AuxComm in the California Statewide Interoperability Communications Plan (CalSCIP) in 2022.

 BEACON unites the volunteer auxiliary communications community with the career professionals that rely on them to augment incident communications.
 The Exercise focuses on the expected roles, responsibilities, and outcomes that define effective auxiliary communications from the neighborhoods and cities up to the state and beyond, including mutual aid practices, official forms, and processes that ensure vital two-way communications to operational area partners that include NGOs, schools, hospitals, CERT, and other partners.